lexa-diky/kotlin-poet-rs/README.md

 #### No built-in IO

 Rust IO is very versatile and comes in many shapes.
-Thus this project does not suggest any IO implementation.
+Thus, this project does not suggest any IO implementation.

 ### No dependencies